PhilipDaniels/gapix/README.md

 gapix.exe *.gpx
 ```

+Note that GaPiX processes all the input files in parallel, so the log might be a
+bit confusing if you ask it to process many files at once.

 # Installation
 GaPiX is written in Rust.
 The EXE is self contained.
 There is a release on